SOCI 210: Sociological Perspectives

 Accessibility

 Students who need accommodation or who are having trouble accessing any aspect of the course may contact me directly.
-I will make every effort to accommodate individual circumstances—including religious, medical, or other personal circumstances.
+I will make every effort to accommodate individual situations, including religious, medical, or other personal circumstances.

-Students with disabilities in need of formal accommodation are encouraged to contact the Office for Students with Disabilities (http://www.mcgill.ca/osd/, phone 514-398-6009).
+Students with disabilities or otherwise in need of formal accommodation are encouraged to contact the Office for Student Accessibility & Achievement (formerly Office for Students with Disabilities: https://www.mcgill.ca/access-achieve/, phone 514-398-6009).

 Les étudiants qui ont besoin d’un accommodation ou qui ont des difficultés à accéder à un aspect du cours peuvent me contacter directement.
-Je ferai tout mon possible pour tenir compte des circonstances individuelles, y compris des circonstances religieuses, médicales ou autres circonstances personnelles.
+Je ferai tout mon possible pour tenir compte des circonstances individuelles, y compris des circonstances religieuses, médicales ou autres.

-Les étudiants handicapés ayant besoin d’un accommodation formel sont encouragés à contacter le Bureau de soutien aux étudiants en situation de handicap (http://www.mcgill.ca/osd/fr, téléphone 514-398-6009).
+Les étudiants handicapés ou ayant besoin d’un aménagement formel sont encouragés à contacter le Service étudiant d’accessibilité et d’aide à la réussite (https://www.mcgill.ca/access-achieve/fr, téléphone 514-398-6009).

 Academic integrity